wookayin/tensorflow-talk-debugging/slides/main.md

 * Interpose your debugging python code in the graph

-.green[There is no silber bullet; one might need to choose the most convenient and suitable debugging tool, depending on the case]
+.green[There is no silver bullet; one might need to choose the most convenient and suitable debugging tool, depending on the case]

 ---
 template: inverse